Skip to main content

 Please note that this workshop focuses on perennial plant gardening, NOT edible food growing.
 If you are interested in learning about edible plant growing, please register for one of our Grow Your Own Food workshops.

-Register: bit.ly/gferainwaterspring25
+Register: bit.ly/gfesfnativeplants25

-Introduction to Sustainable Gardening Series: Spring
+Introduction to Sustainable Gardening Series: Fall

-When: March 1, 8, and 15 - Saturdays from 10am – 12pm
+When: October 18th, 25th, and November 1st - Saturdays from 10am to 12pm

 Cost: $30 for the full three-part series, and receive a $10 gift card at each workshop

-Register: bit.ly/gfesustainablespring25
+Register: bit.ly/gfesustainablefall25

 The Introduction to Sustainable Gardening series is a three-part workshop series designed to help you transform your yard into a thriving, sustainable garden.
 This course will teach you everything you need to know to nurture perennial gardens that conserve water, provide beauty, and attract pollinators and beneficial insects.